 3. Competencies and Job Titles

 As we described earlier, each job title can be unique in its own way.
 This means a particular job title or position will require a different or even unique set of competencies.
 It is prudent to assign different competencies to the different job titles.
 Susie in HR requires a different set of competencies than Steve in IT.
 Always consider which job titles apply to which jobs.
-As jobs change and mature, there might be need to reconsider the core competencies originally assigned.
-When DOS phased out to be replaced the Windows Operating System, your IT people needed a new or upgraded set of core competencies to efficiently operate in a Windows environment.
-With the advent of the Internet, many software tools are shifting to a Software-as-a-Service or Web-based option, it is important that employees and team members get acquainted and proficient in working in Salesforce, or Slack or even eLeaP.
+As jobs change and mature, there might be a need to reconsider the core competencies originally assigned.
+When DOS phased out to replace the Windows Operating System, your IT people needed a new or upgraded set of core competencies to operate efficiently in a Windows environment.
+With the advent of the Internet, many software tools are shifting to a Software-as-a-Service or Web-based option, and it is important that employees and team members get acquainted and proficient in working in Salesforce, or Slack or even eLeaP.

 3. Does Past Behavior Describe Present Competencies?

 This simply means identifying the specific individual behaviors that have manifested in past performance or previous accomplishments.
 In order words, what kinds of examples can be gleaned from the employee’s previous behaviors or characteristics that fit into the current competency model?
 While there are some skill-sets that are ‘evergreen’, most jobs or positions require continuing education or refresher courses to allow staff members to continue to be abreast with the latest in system requirements.
 A successful organization is one in which a learning culture has taken root, and team members are excited to continue to add to their body or knowledge.